IPS-Hosting/game-images/vrising/README.md

 `SERVER_NAME` The name of the server.

-`MAX_CONNECTED_USERS` The maximum amount of concurrent players on the server.
+`MAX_USERS` The maximum amount of concurrent players on the server.

-`MAX_CONNECTED_ADMINS` The maximum amount of admins to allow connect even when server is full.
+`MAX_ADMINS` The maximum amount of admins to allow connect even when server is full.